dipucwc/RF-Microwave-Circuit-Design-Portfolio/02_Cadence_CMOS_OTA_Design/README.md

 ---

-## 11. Layout, DRC, and LVS Verification
+## Layout, DRC, and LVS Verification:

 The physical layout was created using matching-aware analog layout techniques: